Text or email pics for a more accurate quote.

 We pay competitive prices and pay IMMEDIATELY upon receipt and material/weight verification.

-Material should be packaged to avoid breakout and damage to the shipping container.
+Items must be free of dirt, chips, oil, water, or any foreign material.
+Materials should be packaged to avoid breakout and damage to the shipping container.
 We suggest flat rate priority mail.
 We recommend the Medium Flat Rate Box O-FRB1.
-This will hold up to a 70 pound limit though we recommend you keep it to 50 pounds.
-Placing the carbide in containers (coffee can type) in the box works good.
-Placing the material in heavy duty plastic bags (2 to 3 layer) also works well.
+This will hold up to a 70-pound limit though we recommend you keep it to 50 pounds.
+Placing the carbide in containers (coffee can type) in the box works well.
+Placing the material in heavy-duty plastic bags (2 to 3 layers) also works well.
 Make sure the containers or bags are packaged tightly in the box and in our estimation you cannot use too much tape on the outside of the box.
 DO NOT USE PEANUTS!!!
-Remember loss of material is your responsibility, we pay on what we receive.
+Remember loss of material is your responsibility, we pay for what we receive.

-Upon receipt of material we will verify material and weight and send payment.
-Generally this will be no more than 48 hours.
+For larger shipments and if you have facilities to palletize and load on truck or drop at freight terminal call us, we can arrange a truck pickup.
+Upon receipt of material, we will verify material and weight and send payment.
+Generally, this will be no more than 24 hours.
+References provided upon request.

-CARBIDE CUTTING TOOLS SC INC
+CARBIDE CUTTING TOOLS SC, INC

 38 JORDAN DRIVE